andrejhristovski/gdxmachine/README.md

 ## License
 The project is licensed under the Apache License Version 2.0

-However, some classes are based on LibGDX's code and are licensed under the Apache License Version 2.0 per LibGDX's license.
+Some classes are based on LibGDX's code and are licensed under the Apache License Version 2.0 per LibGDX's license.
 Such classes are placed under com.badlogic.gdx packages.